lgatto/2017_09_25_OpenScience_EPFL/slides2.md

 - Sytemic control and inertia
 - Vested interests by people in charge
 - Abuse of power dynamics
-- (Preceived) fear of being scooped, or not being credited
+- (Perceived) fear of being scooped, or not being credited
-- (Preceived) fear of errors and public humiliation, risk for reputation
+- (Perceived) fear of errors and public humiliation, risk for reputation
-- (Preceived) fear of information overload
+- (Perceived) fear of information overload
-- (Preceived) fear of becoming less competitive in a overcompetitive market!
+- (Perceived) fear of becoming less competitive in a over-competitive market!
 - ...

 ## Go OPEN!